iloveponies/120-hour-epic-sax-marathon/recursion.markdown

 recursion: it has three parameters, whereas the template only takes one.
 We can ignore the first parameter for our purposes, since it does not have bearing on the recursive structure of the computation. `first-in` is linearly recursive on both its sequence parameters, though.
-There's actually a way to make `first-in` fit into our template: transform its parameters into a single sequence with `(map vector seq-1 seq-2)`.
-This means our template is probably enough for us as long as we remember that it does not preclude recursing over multiple sequences.

-TODO: explain `vector` and map with multiple sequences.

 <exercise>
 Write the function `(seq= seq-1 seq-2)` that compares two sequences for